deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 #.
 Click **Save**.

    The cohort assignment method is updated.
-When you refresh the page, the new cohort assignment method for the cohort is selected.

 .. note:: Changing the cohort assignment method has no effect on students who are already assigned to this and other cohorts in your course.
 Students who